Lor mee

 Lor mee (Hokkien ló͘-mī (滷麵), Mandarin 滷麵 (卤面, lǔmiàn); literally: "thick soya sauce gravy noodles") is a Chinese Hokkien noodle dish from Zhangzhou served in a thick starchy gravy.
 Variants of the dish are also eaten by Hokkiens (Min Nan speakers) in Singapore, Indonesia, Malaysia and Thailand.

+The "r" in the name is not pronounced, it indicates a short vowel in non-rhotic English.
 In the Philippines, the local variant is called lomi or pancit lomi.

+Two restaurants specializing in lor mee were selected in the 2025 Michelin Guide for Singapore.

+Lor mee is described by Singapore Government 101 as a popular hawker dish in Singapore.

+Cooking and Ingredients

 The thick gravy is made of corn starch, spices, meat, seafoods and eggs.
 The ingredients added into the noodles are usually ngo hiang, fish cake, fish, round and flat meat dumplings (usually chicken or pork), half a boiled egg, and other items depending on the stall and the price paid.
 Vinegar and garlic can be added as an optional item.
 Lor mee can be served together with red chili.
 Traditional versions also include bits of fried fish as topping though few stalls serve this version anymore.